 If you or a loved one are walking and find yourself involved in a pedestrian accident, your first course of action should be to summon emergency medical assistance and obtain prompt treatment for your injuries.
 The injuries that you may suffer in a pedestrian accident are such that prompt medical care and treatment can mean the difference between temporary or permanent disabilities and between a speedy or lengthy recovery.

 If possible, you should attempt to obtain the name and insurance information from the driver who struck you.
 If you are involved in a hit-and-run pedestrian accident, have a description of the driver and/or car involved recorded in writing or audibly so that it can be preserved while the description is still fresh in your mind.
 You may also wish to create a recording of the events leading up to the collision, as well.
 Be certain, too, to seek prompt law enforcement assistance if you are injured.

 Contact a North Dakota and Minnesota Personal Injury Lawyer Right Away

-Tatum O’Brien, Timothy O’Keeffe and Sara Monson are part of the pedestrian collision recovery team of O’Keeffe O’Brien Lyson Foss and are committed to helping injured pedestrians and/or the family of pedestrians who are killed at the hands of careless or negligent drivers.
+Tatum O’Brien, Timothy O’Keeffe and Sara Monson are part of the pedestrian collision recovery team of O’Keeffe O’Brien Lyson Attorneys and are committed to helping injured pedestrians and/or the family of pedestrians who are killed at the hands of careless or negligent drivers.
 This can include obtaining monetary compensation to address your losses, expenses, and injuries sustained in the collision.
-Reach out to O’Keeffe O’Brien Lyson Foss today through the firm’s website or by calling 701-235-8000 or 877-235-8002.
+Reach out to O’Keeffe O’Brien Lyson Attorneys today through the firm’s website or by calling 701-235-8000 or 877-235-8002.